 Crispy potatoes, truffle oil, and Parmesan cheese: WOW!
 These Parmesan truffle fries are insanely tasty, baked in a hot oven until they’re crisp.
 Vegan variation included.

-Oh hi there, fellow truffle lovers!
 Ever ordered truffle fries at a restaurant and wanted to recreate them at home?
 Well, do we have a recipe for you!
 This Parmesan truffle fries recipe is pretty darn special.
-Thee flavor is every bit as good as restaurant fries, though they’re baked not fried.
-They have just the right subtle hint of earthy truffle.
-And they’re crispy on the outside, tender on the inside, perfectly salted and mixed with cheese to take them over the top.
-Seriously, WOW!
-You’ll feel so fancy, you won’t know what to do with yourself.
-As a 100% truffle fan, I was blown away with this one.
-(And Alex was happy to find my ideal comfort food recipe.)
+The flavor is every bit as good as restaurant fries, with just the right subtle hint of earthy truffle.
+They’re crispy on the outside, tender on the inside, perfectly salted and mixed with cheese to take them over the top.
+You’ll feel so fancy, you won’t know what to do with yourself!
+As major truffle fans, we were blown away.

 What are truffle fries?